robertZaufall/mindmanager_ai/readme.md

 ```
 sudo sh ./copy_to_services.sh
 ```
-All **Automator** workflow settings are similar but the action parameter:
+The **Automator** workflow settings:

 <img src="doc/macos_automator.png" width="600" >

-The workflows are then available in the "MindManager" main menu -> Services
+The workflow is then available in the "MindManager" main menu -> Services

 <img src="doc/macos_services.png" width="400" >